DrTimothyAldenDavis/SuiteSparse/RBio/README.txt

+RBio, Copyright (c) 2009-2022, Timothy A. Davis.
+All Rights Reserved.
+SPDX-License-Identifier: GPL-2.0+

-RBio: Copyright 2016, Timothy A. Davis, http://www.suitesparse.com A MATLAB Toolbox for reading/writing sparse matrices in Rutherford/Boeing format.
+RBio: a MATLAB Toolbox for reading/writing sparse matrices in Rutherford/Boeing format.

 To install the MATLAB functions, cd to the RBio directory (the one containing